 Although significant, permanent change is rare, a woman’s eyes can change during pregnancy.
 We recommend women planning motherhood wait a minimum of one month after laser vision correction before trying to conceive.
 Likewise, we recommend women who are pregnant or nursing, wait a minimum of three months after childbirth and/or the end of the nursing period before pursuing laser vision correction.

-Our eye surgery facility located at 901 Mopac Expressway South, Barton Oaks Plaza 4, Suite #350 in Austin, TX, is "first class" in every respect: our laser treatment suites and examination rooms are stocked with a full array of the most up to date equipment and our staff is continually available, friendly, and helpful.
+Our eye surgery facility located at 901 Mopac Expressway South, Barton Oaks Plaza 4, Suite #350 in Austin, TX, is "first class" in every respect.
+Our laser treatment suites and examination rooms are stocked with a full array of the most up to date equipment and our staff is continually available, friendly, and helpful.
+If you are seeking an Austin LASIK provider that will take the time to find the best vision correction procedure for you and meticulously prepare for your surgery then we are the LASIK eye doctors for you.